- Aren’t we negotiating all the time?

 - Learning your opponent’s stated goals; stating what you want

-- Gathering information on you opponent and his needs.
+- Gathering information on your opponent and his needs.

 - Reaching for compromise